Migueljfc/go-loco/README.md

 Due to its design, the app incentivizes to walk by giving them "achievements" to unlock!.

 ## Details
-First of all, the app requires a biometric authentication from the user.
-If not registered, the user is prompted with a Register Form.
-After filling the form, the profile is created and a "key" is saved inside Shared Preferences of Android.

-The main panel is divided in 2 sections:
- - Header => A small welcome message followed by the user Name.
- - Data => A section where the user can follow his/her progress in terms of last locations and achievements unlocked.
-By clicking in the "Procurar Locais" button, a new page appears, the Map Page.

-Inside the Map Page

-This is a work in progress and a lot can be changed.

 Features implemented:
  - Pedometer
  - REST API integration